 Fred Heumann calls upon a flurry of guests today.
 He kicks off the show with Lansing Catholic head coach Darren Zwick, who discusses the thrilling game last night that went into double overtime.
 Fred then invites MSU hockey coach Tom Anastos to discuss his trips out west.
 Lynn Henning chats about Tiger baseball in Florida to cap off the show.

 Today on Current State: A breakdown of the impending changes to Michigan's health care system; phobias and fears with the co-author of "Encyclopedia Paranoiaca;" a profile of new state representative Theresa Abed; sports with the Detroit Free Press' Joe Rexrode; and business news with MLive's Angela Wittrock.

 It may be hard to believe, but evidence suggests many otherwise benign, everyday items like flip- flops, drinking straws and neckties pose serious dangers.
 Other reputable data point to the health risks involved in common activities like flossing our teeth, washing our hands and eating leafy greens.

 We continue our series of interviews with new local State Representatives with Theresa Abed.
 Last November, Abed defeated one-term Representative Deb Schaughnessy, moving the 71st District's Eaton County seat from Republican to Democratic.
 She joins us to discuss her 2013 legislative agenda.

 Detroit Free Press sportswriter Joe Rexrode joins us every Monday and Friday to discuss what's happening in the sports world -- from Michigan State to local prep athletics to the pro leagues.
-Today he discusses the upcoming NCAA tournament.
+Today, he breaks down MSU's loss to Michigan on Sunday.